 To efficiently cover the cargo with a tarp, it is necessary that you arrange your cargo in proper pattern.
 The best way is to evenly distribute the cargo on the flatbed trailer.
-Try to keep the cargo low and avoid any uneven heights and sharp points, as this will not allow a trap to lay flat.
+Try to keep the cargo low and avoid any uneven heights, sharp points.
+Because this will not allow a trap to lay flat.

 Once you have covered your load and tied it down with the straps you must walk around the load and vehicle that you have just secured.
 Check the tie downs and security of your tarp to make sure everything is in place as you wanted it.
 You can pull the tarps to check how much it gives; don’t allow even a negligible gap in the perfect tie down.

 - It is easier to tie a tarp for the first few times with a help of friends to properly understand the tie down process.

 - Tarps will help you to figure out the difference between a slack and a perfect tie down when your tarp is evenly draped on a load.